unturned-info/unturned-3-knowledgebase/docs/Modding/AssetBundles.md

 ## Individual Asset Bundles (*.unity3d)

-Most official files have transitioned to the master bundle system, but some uses still exist like the per-map road textures and testing individual assets.
+Most official files have transitioned to the master bundle system, but some uses still exist, such as the per-map road textures and testing individual assets.

 ### Required \*.dat File Lines